Kaspersky’s approach toward data processing

-- All data sent to Kaspersky by users is not attributed to a specific individual and is anonymized wherever possible.
-Actions to achieve this include deleting account details from transmitted URLs, obtaining hash sums of threats instead of the exact files, obscuring user IP addresses etc.
+The data sent to Kaspersky by users is not attributed to a specific individual or organization and is anonymized wherever possible.
+Actions to achieve this include deleting account details from transmitted URLs, obtaining hash sums of threats instead of the exact files, obscuring user IP addresses, etc.

-- Kaspersky constantly reviews the type of data processed by its solutions to protect our customers’ privacy and comply with the very latest legal requirements, such as the GDPR regulations in Europe.
+Kaspersky constantly reviews the type of data processed by its solutions to protect our customers’ privacy and comply with the very latest legal requirements, such as the GDPR in Europe.

 Do you process personal data?

-In accordance with some legal frameworks (like the GDPR), information processed by Kaspersky may contain data that might be considered as personal or personally identifiable.
+In accordance with some legal frameworks (like the GDPR), information processed by Kaspersky may contain data that could be considered as personal or personally identifiable.
 Kaspersky never processes “sensitive” personal data such as religion, political views, sexual preferences, health or other special categories of personal data.
-Kaspersky users are always aware what data they send to Kaspersky, as this is specified in the various agreements (KSN statements, EULAs, and consent forms) they accept.
-However, we do not attribute this data to a specific individual and anonymize it where possible.

 How do you protect user data?